Teamworkstate/teamworkstate-project-tools/README.md

     *   [Building a Minimal Effective Tool Stack](./selection-guides/minimal-effective-tool-stack.md) - Combine tools efficiently
 *   **Collaborative Workflows:** *(Coming Soon)*
     *   Examples of how to integrate tools for specific team processes.

+## Connection to Teamworkstate.com

+This guide serves as a foundational resource supporting the broader goals of the Teamworkstate community – fostering genuine connection and effective collaboration.
+The tools profiled here are potential building blocks for the systems and workflows discussed within the community.

+We encourage you to use this guide as a starting point for exploration and discussion.
+Found a tool here that looks interesting?
+Start a discussion on [Teamworkstate.com](https://teamworkstate.com/) to see how others are using it, share your experiences, or ask questions!

+## Contributing

+This guide is intended to be a living document.
+Contributions, suggestions, and corrections are welcome!
+Please feel free to open an issue or submit a pull request if you have ideas for improvement or want to add profiles for new tools.

 ---